We are a beautiful small church in a very rural location. Our worship is Book of Common Prayer.

 The oldest piece of furniture is the chalice-shaped Norman font, the only certain evidence of a Romanesque church here.
 The rough workmanship and limited decoration would suggest a patron of limited wealth.
 Next to it stands a wooden bier inscribed ‘Francis Sheriffe:William Rogers: Wardens 1672’.
 The Pulpit is a fine example of Jacobean work, semi-octagonal with arched panels and dated 1633, one of more than 150 in the country that date from the reign of Charles I.

 St Peter’s Church is the focal point of the village of Birley.
-It is in the benefice with Canon Pyon, Kings Pyon and Wellington, it has been possible to keep the church open for regular worship, as well as the celebrations of baptism, weddings and funerals, and for Christmas, Easter and Harvest Thanksgiving.
+It is in the benefice with Canon Pyon, Kings Pyon and Wellington, open for private prayer, regular worship, as well as the celebrations of baptism, weddings and funerals, and for Christmas, Easter and Harvest Thanksgiving.